duskyshelf/program_listing/README.md

 #### Comments about build

+Built using Angular as it is my most familiar framework for building something of this size.

+This project was test driven using Karma for unit testing and then Protractor for feature testing.

+Making the filters and pagination dependent on the routing seemed to come about as the simplest solution to the problem.

+As most of the pagination and filtering was provided with the API, there was little functionality strictly needed on the client side.

-I would have liked to have spent more time on styling, especially with regards to how the page changes responsively.
-I used a basic bootstrap setup for expediency, but feel the look of the app could be much better.
+Styling was done using HTML/CSS and Bootstrap.
+I used a basic bootstrap setup for expediency, but I would have liked to have spent more time on styling, especially with regards to how the page changes responsively.

+I had some issues getting the api callbacks working within the unit tests, and consequently I feel my api tests are not as robust as I would have liked.